 Please note that a knowledge of Japanese cooking is necessary to follow Tsuji’s recipes–most of which don’t have any measurements.

 Bonus!
 My own Osechi e-cookbook “The Wonderful World of Osechi: Japanese New Year’s Recipes” is full of recipes that are fast to make, healthy, easy, and very delicious for your New Year celebrations along with an understanding of the Shogatsu (Japanese New Year) traditions.
+It’s now available in both print and Kindle editions!
 Why not try something different this year for your New Year’s celebrations?

 Note: These are truly my favorite Japanese Cookbooks.
 However, the links may include affiliate links, so without costing you anything extra, I’ll earn a small percentage of the sales if you purchase these items through these links.
 Thank you for your support!